Bachelor of Science in Communication Sciences

 PDFs containing Admissions and Curriculum information for the Traditional and Transfer BS CSD Programs are listed below.
 Please click on the PDF to download more information.

-Please use the Bachelor of Science Communication Sciences and Disorders (BS CSD) checklist for more information regarding the curriculum.
+Please use the Bachelor of Science Communication Sciences and Disorders (BS CSD) checklist for a detailed outline of the BS CSD curriculum.